CBR vs VBR: Choosing the Right Bitrate for Your Video

 1. Resolution plays a significant role, as higher resolutions require more data to display detailed images.

-2. Frame rate is another consideration – a higher frame rate necessitates a higher bit rate for seamless playback.
+2. Frame rate is another consideration – a higher frame rate needs a higher bitrate for smooth playback.

 3. Codecs also affect bitrate.
 Efficient codecs can achieve better compression, reducing bitrate without compromising quality.